Cremona: Seignory Lords

 In 1266, Pallavicino was expelled from Cremona, and the Ghibelline rule ended after his successor Buoso da Dovara relinquished control to a consortium of citizens.
 In 1271 the position of Capitano del Popolo ("People's Chieftain") was created.

 In 1276 the Signoria passed to marquis Cavalcabò Cavalcabò; in 1305 he was succeeded by his son Guglielmo Cavalcabò, who held power until 1310.
 During this period many edifices were created or restored including the belfry of the Torrazzo, the Romanesque church of San Francis, the cathedral's transepts and the Loggia dei Militi.
 Moreover, agriculture was boosted with a new network of canals.

 After some foreign invasions (notably that of Emperor Henry VII in 1311), the Cavalcabò lasted until 29 November 1322, when a more powerful family, the Visconti of Galeazzo I, came to prominence that in Cremona was to last for a century and a half.
 The Visconti's signoria (lordship) was interrupted in 1327 by Ludwig the Bavarian, in 1331 by John of Bohemia, and in 1403 by a short-lived return of the Cavalcabò.
 On 25 July 1406, captain Cabrino Fondulo killed his employer Ubaldo Cavalcabò along with all the male members of his family, and assumed control over Cremona.
 However, he was unable to face the task, and ceded the city back to the Visconti for a payment of 40,000 golden florins.

 Thus Filippo Maria Visconti made his signoria hereditary.
 Cremona became part of the Duchy of Milan, following its fate until the unification of Italy.
 Under the Visconti and later the Sforza, Cremona underwent high cultural and religious development.
 In 1411 Palazzo Cittanova become the seat of the university of fustian merchants.

 In 1441 the city hosted the marriage of Francesco I Sforza and Bianca Maria Visconti in the temple built by the Benedictines, which today is the church of Saint Sigismund.
-For that occasion a new sweet was devised, which evolved into the famous torrone.
+Local legend credits the festivities for the occasion of the creation of the city's famous nougat (torrone), although this is apparently a 20th-century fabrication.
 Ludovico il Moro assisted in the financing of several building projects for the cathedral, the church of St. Agatha and the Communal Palace.

 In 1446, Cremona was encircled by the condottieri troops of Francesco Piccinino and Luigi dal Verme.
 The siege was raised after the arrival of Scaramuccia da Forlì from Venice.